 Fewer Texas women got birth control and more got pregnant after the state blocked patients who relied on public programs from care at Planned Parenthood health centers.

 About half as many patients received family planning care after the state cut Planned Parenthood health centers out of its Medicaid family planning-only program for low-income women.

 Bottom Line: Americans Need — and Want — Planned Parenthood

 Planned Parenthood’s health centers provide birth control for 2 million people who rely on public programs for health care.
-They also provide more than 4 million STD tests and treatments, more than 360,000 breast exams, and more than 270,000 Pap tests.
+They also provide more than 4.2 million STD tests and treatments; more than 320,000 breast exams; and nearly 295,000 Pap tests annually.
 Planned Parenthood is a vital part of the entire health care system and partners with other providers to ensure that women, men, and families receive the care they need.
 CHCs alone simply don’t have the capacity or the clinicians to fill the gap if patients can no longer go to Planned Parenthood for care.

 Studies show that Planned Parenthood health centers are critical to the health care safety net, delivering irreplaceable high-quality contraceptive care to a majority of women who rely on public funds for health care.
 You know what studies also show?
 That Planned Parenthood is popular, and Americans don’t want to see its health centers shut down.

 Those are the facts.
 And they remain true, no matter how many lies anti-abortion politicians in Washington continue to tell.